jhu-aap-econ/merino/markdown/Ch9. Specification and Data Issues.md

 print(f"LAD Estimates:\n{table_lad}\n")

 # Interpretation (OLS vs LAD):
-# - The coefficient on sales/1000 is 0.0338 (OLS) vs 0.0494 (LAD).
+# - The coefficient on sales/1000 is 0.0534 (OLS) vs 0.0186 (LAD).
-# - The coefficient on profit margin is 0.0442 (OLS) vs 0.0476 (LAD).
+# - The coefficient on profit margin is 0.0446 (OLS) vs 0.1179 (LAD).
 # - The intercept is also different.
 # The differences suggest that the relationship might differ between the conditional mean (OLS)
 # and the conditional median (LAD), possibly due to outliers or skewness in the conditional
 # distribution of rdintens.
-The profit margin effect seems fairly robust across methods,
+The profit margin effect seems quite different across methods (LAD shows
-# while the sales effect estimate changes more noticeably.
-Since we identified potential
+# a larger coefficient and higher significance), while the sales effect is much smaller and insignificant
-# outliers earlier, the LAD estimates might be considered more robust in this case.
+# in LAD.
+Since we identified potential outliers earlier, the LAD estimates might be considered more robust.
 ```

 This notebook covered several advanced but common issues in regression analysis: ensuring correct functional form, understanding the impact of measurement error, handling missing data appropriately, identifying outliers, and using robust estimation techniques like LAD.
 Careful consideration of these points is vital for building reliable econometric models.